 * LoveItOrHateIt: Lars von Trier is a major candidate for the most divisive filmmaker in the history of cinema.
-Either you think he's a brilliant, underrated genius who singlehandedly reinvented the very art of filmmaker or you think he's a arrogant, pretentious AttentionWhore that lives to make audiences as bitter and miserable as his films.
+Either you think he's a brilliant, underrated genius who singlehandedly reinvented the very art of filmmaking or you think he's an arrogant, pretentious AttentionWhore that lives to make audiences as bitter and miserable as his films.

 * MagnumOpus: Generally agreed upon to be ''Breaking the Waves''.
 At the very least, it's one of his few works that has actually achieved a good consensus from critics.

 ** Some may cite ''Dancer in the Dark'' or even ''Nymphomaniac'' as this as well.